Our Lesson Plans &

 Activities that can be used for any unit:

 Computer Lab: Citing Sources.
 Online Game Day: For example: Early Humans - Games and Interactive Learning Sites for Kids.
 We have a game page in each of ancient civilizations.
 To quick find, search Google for: mrdonn (the ancient civilization) games.
 Example: mrdonn ancient Greece games.
 I set this activity to work by creating a list of thing for kids to find in the sites listed on their exploration sheet.
 The kids have to cite the source for each scavenger find for verification.
-To teach them how to credit a webpage source, this site is very helpful: Citing Electronic Sources (Library of Congress recommended guide.)
 The format we give the kids as instructions for this lesson is: Include the following information for each source: Author (if known,) Page Title, web address (URL) and the month and year you accessed that web page (not when the page was written.)
 Here is the example we give our kids: Once upon a time, in the year 2021, during February, while cruising the web, you stumbled across our daily life sites.
 "How lucky," you said at the time.
 "My report on Ancient Greece is due tomorrow!"
 If you had listed our site in your bibliography, that listing might have read something like this:

 Daily Life in Ancient Greece